pralisha-shrestha/Agentic-Hackathon-with-SpoonOS/README.md

-# **Canvas — A Vibe-Based Smart Contract Builder for Neo**
+# **NeoStudio — A Vibe-Based Smart Contract Builder for Neo**

 ### *Natural-language → Visual Flowchart → On-chain Smart Contract*

-Canvas is a playful, intuitive, AI-powered interface for creating Neo smart contracts without deep technical knowledge.
+NeoStudio is a playful, intuitive, AI-powered interface for creating Neo smart contracts without deep technical knowledge.
 Instead of coding in a traditional IDE, users **describe their idea**, collaborate with an AI agent, watch a **flowchart** materialize, and see **live Neo smart-contract code** generate in real time.

-Canvas embraces the spirit of “Vibe Coding for Web3” by turning smart contract development into a **creative**, **expressive**, and **visually guided** experience.
+NeoStudio embraces the spirit of "Vibe Coding for Web3" by turning smart contract development into a **creative**, **expressive**, and **visually guided** experience.

 ---